il-yanko/il-yanko/README.md

     - Signal Analysis<br>
     - Time Series Analysis <br>
     - Computer Vision <br>
-    - Precision Healthcare<br>
-    - Computational Neuroscience<br>
     Excited to apply my skills and contribute to impactful projects in these domains.
   </p>

   <h3>What Drives Me 🚀</h3>
-  <p>I am driven by the belief that technology can significantly impact healthcare.
+  <p>I am driven by the belief that technology can significantly impact healthcare, climate or society.
 My academic background and hands-on project experiences have equipped me with a strong foundation in computer science and data science.
 I am excited to continue exploring innovative solutions and contributing my skills to meaningful projects that make a difference in people's lives.</p>

   <h3>Let's Connect! 🌐</h3>
   <p>I am open to collaboration, networking, and exploring new opportunities.
 Feel free to reach out to me via email at <a href="mailto:illia.yankovyi@gmail.com">illia.yankovyi@gmail.com</a> or connect with me on <a href="https://www.linkedin.com/in/illia-yankovyi/" target="_blank">LinkedIn</a>.</p>